To empower youth, engage families, and encourage communities to create healthy futures for Alaskas youth and families.

 How Pick.Click.Give. makes a difference

-Subsequently, the City worked with us to secure another location, and arranged for construction of a facility on the current Cornerstone Shelter site (9290 Hurlock Street) in 1967.
-We have been providing services continuously in the current Cornerstone location since that time.
+Subsequently, the City worked with us to secure another location, and we have been providing services continuously ever since.
 The name of our organization was changed to Juneau Youth Services in 1986.

-We now have multiple programs and facilities to address the needs of Juneau’s youth.
-We have evolved over time to become an agency that provides comprehensive mental health and substance abuse services to high-needs youth and their families.
-Our current services include: emergency and transition programs; long-term residential programs; and community-based programs.
-We served over 400 separate youth in our programs in 2016.
+We now have multiple programs and facilities to address the needs of Juneaus youth.
+We have evolved over time to become an agency that provides mental health and substance abuse services to high-needs youth and their families.
+Our current services include: a transitional living program; long-term residential programs; and community-based programs.
+We served over 300 separate youth in our programs in 2019.

 Long-Term Residential Programs

-• Lighthouse: 6-bed program for girls ages 12-18 with severe emotional disorders
+• Lighthouse: 15-bed program for girls ages 12-18 with severe emotional disorders

-• Montana Creek: 15-bed, co-ed program for youth ages 12-18 with mental health and substance abuse problems
+• Montana Creek: 15-bed program for boys ages 12-18 with mental health and substance abuse problems

 • Assessment Center